We believe that we all have a part to play in tackling climate change.

 Automation for energy efficiency

 A major problem for buildings is that they lack intelligent automation.
-What this means is that on a bank holiday, when no one is using it, all the heaters will fire up and the lights will turn on as if it is in use.
-This equates to a massive amount of wasted energy.
+This means that on a bank holiday, when no one is using it, all the heaters will fire up and the lights will turn on as if it is in use.
+This is a massive waste of energy.

 One key benefit of automation is its instantaneous nature.
 Controls are inputted extremely quickly which makes further efficiencies as lights and heating turns off faster than a person could.